 Mosquitoes

-Above all, mosquitoes are more widespread in humid areas in the warm months.
-They represent a danger to our pets and have a crucial role in spreading the parasite responsible for filariasis.
+Above all, mosquitoes are more widespread in humid areas during warm months.
+They are dangerous to our pets and are crucial in spreading the parasite responsible for filariasis.
+Dogs and cats sleeping outdoors are particularly at risk due to mosquitoes’ tendency to circulate mainly at dusk or early morning.

 To prevent the disease, it is necessary to consult a veterinarian, who will adopt a prophylactic plan best suited to the animal.